adelle7/OpenRouteService/README.md

 - geometry: coordinates of points making up each shortest path, and their waycategory
 - waycategory: a matrix for each area of sources, where each cell is marked 1 is a highway is present somewhere in the path between the source and target and 0 if no highway is present

 ## Results:

-The differences between google maps duration times and openrouteservice duration times have a negative difference for Mount Airy and Germantown suburbs, inbound to Center City Philadelphia
+The differences between google maps duration times and openrouteservice duration times have a negative difference for Mount Airy and Germantown suburbs, inbound to Center City Philadelphia.

+The difference for Drexel Hill and Northeast suburbs, inbound to Center City Philadelphia is positive.
+Drexel Hill durations have a larger mean than Northeast durations into the city: